NicoHood/HoodLoader2/Readme.md

 (c) [pighixxx](http://forum.arduino.cc/index.php/topic,146315.0.html)

 **Note: Some pins are not connected on a standard Arduino Uno R3** but still listed so you can use them if you have a custom board.
 You also need to solder the additional 4 pin header to access all 7 PB i/o pins.
+D7 has PWM! (other not connected pins with a timer as well).
 The Arduino Uno/Mega pinout is the same for the 16u2 MCU.

 **Keep in mind that the Leds have inverted logic.
 Writing LOW means turn them on.
 I got stuck there for an hour...**